 Christie’s International Real Estate 2024 Global Luxury Mid-Year Outlook Offers Insights and Predictions for Luxury Real Estate

-U.S. buyers are cautiously optimistic, tax regimes are having an impact worldwide, while ultra-high-net-worth buyers remain unfazed by global economic conditions
+Tax regimes are having an impact worldwide, U.S. buyers are cautiously optimistic, while ultra-high-net-worth buyers remain unfazed by global economic conditions

 The report is based on insights from more than three dozen Christie’s International Real Estate broker-owners in 18 countries on five continents.
 It is designed to guide homebuyers and sellers and those looking to invest in luxury homes in the near future, so they can be confident participants in the current market.
 Highlights include: